Podcastindex-org/podcast-namespace/README.md

   Specifies the generally accepted rating letter of G, PG, PG-13, R or X.  Or, perhaps an age rating system like all, 14, 19, adult.
 Needs discussion.

+- **\<podcast:previousUrl>**[url this feed was imported from]**\</podcast:previousUrl>**

+   Channel

+   (optional | multiple)

+   Lists the previous url of this feed before it was imported.
+Any time a feed is moved, an additional **\<podcast:previousUrl>** element should be added to the channel, to create a paper trail of all the previous urls this feed has lived at.
+This way, aggregators can easily deduplicate their feed lists.

+- **\<podcast:newFeedUrl>**[the url the feed now lives at]**\</podcast:newFeedUrl>**

+   Channel

+   (optional | single)

+   If the feed moved, or was imported to a different hosting platform, this element may exist and specify the new location.
+It may refer to itself as a confirmation to aggregators that they now have the most current url.

-## Verification, importing and moving
+## Verification for Importing and Transferring

-If the "locked" element is present and set to "yes", podcasting hosts and platforms should not allow importing of this feed until the **\<podcast:verificationEmail>** or other defined feed owner (such as **\<managingEditor>**) is contacted and subsequently sets the "locked" element to "no" or removes it from the feed.
+If the "locked" element is present and set to "yes", podcasting hosts should not allow importing of this feed until the email listed in the element's owner="" attribute is contacted and subsequently changes the value of the element to "no".

-The **\<podcast:previousUrl>** element acts like a relay header in an email envelope.
-Each time a feed is imported, an additional **\<podcast:previousUrl>** should be added, and all previous ones preserved.

-Once a successful import has taken place, the **\<podcast:newFeedUrl>** element can be put in the old feed as a pointer to the new location.